 - Harvard Education Law Guide: describes different practice areas within education law, sample employers broken down by regions within the U.S., and narratives of alumni and their career paths.

 - National School Boards Association: information on a range of school law issues.
-See especially the School Law Careers PDF.
+See especially the School Law Careers page.

 - Public Education Network is a national association of individuals working to advance public school reform in nationwide low-income communities.